Add On-The-Fly Communication to Your Backcountry Ski Packing List

-The crew at Backcountry Access (BCA) recognized the ease of use problem and entered the market this season with a cool new two-way radio set-up called the BC Link that addresses ease of use by incorporating a remote speaker/mic into a basic two-way FRS radio.
-Of course, you could add a remote speaker mic to an existing FRS radio, but BCA takes the idea a step further by adding on/off/volume control and the ability to change frequencies from the remote speaker/mic, too.
-In fact, the BC Link does not include a speaker/mic on the radio body.
-It’s designed to be used with the remote mic at all times.
+The crew at Backcountry Access (BCA) understands the importance of communication and the need for easy, on-the-fly access.
+The BCA BC Link radio makes access and use easy by incorporating a remote speaker/mic.
+The weater-resistant mic clips to the shoulder strap of your pack for full-time accessibility.
+BCA takes the remote speaker/mic idea a step further by adding on/off/volume control and the ability to change frequencies from the remote mic, too.
+In fact, the BC Link does not include a speaker/mic on the radio body; it’s designed to be used with the remote mic at all times.

-As you can see from the top photo, the BC Link radio itself is a little smaller than similarly spec’d Motorola and Midland radios.
-Signal range and speaker clarity were as good as or better than any of the other various FRS radios on hand.
-The electronics spec out the same as other FRS radios with 1 watt of power on FRS channels and 0.5 watt on GMRS.
-BCA claims a max 140 hours per battery charge, and the system is also waterproof enough to handle exposure to snow and precip in the field.
-The battery held strong for multiple days of use, though when accidentally left on overnight on day three or four, it did require re-charging.
+The BC Link is smaller than similarly spec’d Motorola and Midland radios, and at two watts of power on FRS channels it is twice as poweful as the original BC Link radio and many other FRS radios.
+It uses a recharbale battery that with a max of 40 hours per battery charge, and the whole system is waterproof enough to handle exposure to snow and precip in the field.
+In testing, the battery held strong for multiple days of use, though when accidentally left on overnight on day three, it did require re-charging.

 The BC Link FRS Radio is designed so that you can keep the radio portion safe in your pack while the remote speaker/mic can be clipped to your pack strap for super easy access.
-I actually ran the cord inside the hydration port on my pack strap (I did not have a hydration tube in it) to keep it extra stealth, but it’ll work just fine with the cord on the outside too.
+I actually ran the cord inside the hydration port on my pack strap, but it’ll work just fine with the cord on the outside too.
 Having the ability to adjust the volume and even turn the radio off or on without digging for the radio in a pocket works great.
-Another plus is that the push-to-talk and other buttons/knobs are all relatively functional with gloved hands, so it really works on the fly.
+Another plus is that the push-to-talk and other buttons/knobs are all relatively functional with gloved hands, so it really allows for on-the-fly use.

 Highlights / Unique features: